 Overview

-The mission of the Flood Warning and Floodplain Management programs is to reduce risk to life and property by assisting local flood control and floodplain management efforts.
-The Flood Warning Program coordinates with local communities, state and federal agencies for the planning, design, construction and operation of flood warning systems.
+The mission of the Floodplain Management and Flood Warning programs is to reduce flood risk to life and property by assisting local floodplain management efforts.
+The Floodplain Management Program serves as a liaison between the National Flood Insurance Program (NFIP) and local communities in Arizona, assists local communities participating in the NFIP through the implementation of the federally funded Community Assistance and Cooperating Technical Partners programs, and publishes State criteria for floodplain management at the local level.
+The Flood Warning Program coordinates with local communities, State and federal agencies for the planning, design, construction and operation of flood warning systems.
 The program also operates and maintains field equipment and hosts the statewide flood warning website.
-The Floodplain Management Program coordinates the National Flood Insurance Program (NFIP) in Arizona, assists local communities participating in the NFIP through the implementation of the federally-funded Community Assistance and Cooperating Technical Partners programs, and publishes state criteria for floodplain management at the local level.

 Floodplain Management Program

-ADWR assists local communities participating in the NFIP through the implementation of the federally-funded Community Assistance Program – State Support System Element (CAP-SSSE) grant, and the Cooperating Technical Partners (CTP) grant.
-These grants help to:
+ADWR assists local communities participating in the NFIP through the implementation of the federally-funded Community Assistance Program – State Support System Element (CAP-SSSE) and the Cooperating Technical Partners (CTP) grant.

 For more information, please visit the links on the right side of this page.